rangaomkaram/rangaomkaram/README.md

 - 👋 Hi, I’m @rangaomkaram
 -  👀 I’m looking forward to work in the Full stack developer.
--        using - HTML + CSS + REACTS + Bootstrap -> for Froetend development
+-        using - HTML + CSS + REACTS + Bootstrap -> for Frontend development
--        DataBases - MySQL,Postgres,sqlite3, MongoDB
+-        DataBases - MySQL,PostgreSQL
 -        Backend Development - Python/Django
 - 👀 I'm currently freelancer for writing  blogs and articles for various websites.
 - 📫 I worked as Data Analyst intern (Domain:Agriculture) in John Deere